tuyenshares/personal-website/content/now/now.md

 **I am interested in...**

-- Reading more about behavioural economics (Any recommendation...?)
+- Reading more about organisation behaviours (Any recommendation...?)

 **I am learning...**